ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 When you look in the src folder, you will find a main.ts file.
 This is the one that Vue will execute first.
 As you can see this creates a new instance of Vue in which we only define a render function.
-Vue will pass along h which is of type `CreateElement`.
+Vue will pass along `h` which is of type `CreateElement`.
+`h` has been [chosen by the creator of Vue](https://github.com/vuejs/babel-plugin-transform-vue-jsx/issues/6){:target="_blank" rel="noopener noreferrer"} as it is short for `Hyperscript`, a term that is used in several virtual DOM implementations.
+A hyperscript is a script that will generate HTML structures.
 It takes one parameter: `App`.
+Thus in a Vue project, `h` will generate the HTML for our App component.
 App is our main component that was generated by the Vue CLI and we will dive into that after this section. main.ts should only be adapted to plug in new core functionalities of your application.
 For example, a main.ts of one of my own projects is this: